irfanhakim-as/homelab-wiki/topics/proxmox.md

 - [How do I install uuidgen](https://stackoverflow.com/questions/17710958/how-do-i-install-uuidgen)
 - [Daemon Configuration Reference](https://learn.netdata.cloud/docs/netdata-agent/configuration/daemon)

-### Install NetData Agent
+### Install Netdata Agent

-This details the steps to install NetData Agent on a particular system:
+This details the steps to install Netdata Agent on a particular system:

-1. On said system, run the following command to install NetData Agent:
+1. On said system, run the following command to install Netdata Agent:

    ```sh
    curl https://get.netdata.cloud/kickstart.sh > /tmp/netdata-kickstart.sh && sh /tmp/netdata-kickstart.sh --stable-channel --disable-telemetry
    ```

-### Configuring NetData
+### Configuring Netdata

-This details the steps to edit a NetData configuration file on a system with NetData Agent installed:
+This details the steps to edit a Netdata configuration file on a system with Netdata Agent installed:

-1. On said system, run the following to get to your NetData config directory:
+1. On said system, run the following to get to your Netdata config directory:

    ```sh
    cd /etc/netdata 2>/dev/null || cd /opt/netdata/etc/netdata